Each post is edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

 Is escrow good or bad?

 Escrow is a valuable and essential tool in the purchase process, providing security for both the buyer and seller of the property.

 Mortgage escrows help the buyer manage their taxes and insurance payments.
 They are free of charge and provide easy budgeting for home buyers.

 Your home purchase is one of the biggest investments you will make.
 Over the past century of buying and selling real estate in the United States, many processes have been put into place to protect the home-buying process, as well as your homeownership rights.
 The escrow account is an essential tool that offers protection to everyone in the process.

-If you’re still not sure what escrow is and how escrow works, or if you have other questions about home buying vocabulary, contact us in the chat.
+If you’re still not sure what escrow is and how escrow works, contact us in the chat.